-When you think of a waterpark you probably picture a hot, sunny summer day with crowds of people flocking to the nearest water slide.
-Perhaps you picture your own family and friends enjoying a perfectly idyllic day of safe, wholesome fun and excitement.
+When you think of a waterpark, you probably picture a hot, sunny summer day with crowds of people flocking to the nearest water slide.
 The appeal of waterparks is not limited to just children and teens.
-Young adults and parents alike are quick to jump in and enjoy the slides, wave pool and lazy river when the opportunity presents itself.
-Drawing from this nearly universal appeal, nearly 80 million Americans visited one of approximately 1,000 water parks in 2010.
-They expect the utmost care in safety precautions, but unfortunately accidents occur at waterparks more often than people realize.
+Young adults and parents alike are quick to jump in and enjoy the slides, wave pool, and lazy river when the opportunity presents itself.
+They expect the utmost care in safety precautions, but unfortunately, accidents occur at waterparks more often than people realize.

 Causes of Injury on Water Slides

 Perhaps the most infamous water slide of all time was the CannonBall Loop at Action Park in Vernon, NJ.
 The slide was one-of-a-kind in that it had a loop much like a rollercoaster does.
 Unfortunately, people would get stuck in the loop, or they would slam their head or face into the loop if they had too much (or too little) speed.
 Other people would emerge with cuts and abrasions across their entire backs because the loop would prevent sand and sediment from emptying into the pool.
 This slide is a particularly egregious example of how a defectively designed and insufficiently maintained waterslide can lead to serious injuries.
 Other causes of injury on water slides include:

 - Operator error

 - Ride exit velocity

 - Failure to account for foreseeable human behavior

 The preceding list is far from a comprehensive compilation of all the reasons injuries are sustained on water slides.
 However, it does address many of the predominant causes of injury.